oconnorb/brendanoconnor.github.io/_pages/cv.md

 Accepted Telescope Proposals
 ======

-**As of June 25, 2022:** I have been principal investigator of 8 accepted telescope proposals.
-I am Co-I of another 14 accepted proposals.
+**As of June 25, 2022:** I am the PI of 8 accepted telescope proposals.
+I am Co-I of another 36 accepted proposals.

-These proposals have been PI or Co-I have been awarded time on the following telescopes and observatories: Swift, Fermi, XMM-Newton, NICER, NuSTAR, Chandra, Hubble Space Telescope, Lowell Discovery Telescope, Gemini, Keck, GTC, ATCA, VLA, uGMRT, e-MERLIN, EVN
+These proposals have been awarded time on the following telescopes and observatories: Swift, Fermi, NICER, NuSTAR, Chandra, Hubble Space Telescope, Lowell Discovery Telescope, Gemini, Keck, ATCA, VLA, uGMRT, e-MERLIN, EVN

 As PI:
 ------

+**X-ray**

+1. Chandra Cycle 23 Award, The collimation and energetics of short GRBs: searching for jet-breaks with Chandra, Awarded 80 ks (2 ToOs) $ 66,792

+**Optical/Infrared**

-1. Gemini-North 2022B, Identifying the fingerprints of r-process heavy metals in a short GRB, Awarded 9.5 hr of Rapid ToO (GN-2022B-Q-130)
+2. Gemini-North 2022B, Identifying the fingerprints of r-process heavy metals in a short GRB, Awarded 9.5 hr of Rapid ToO (GN-2022B-Q-130)

-2. Gemini-South 2022B, Identifying the fingerprints of r-process heavy metals in a short GRB, Awarded 9.5 hr of Rapid ToO (GS-2022B-Q-134)
+3. Gemini-South 2022B, Identifying the fingerprints of r-process heavy metals in a short GRB, Awarded 9.5 hr of Rapid ToO (GS-2022B-Q-134)

-3. Gemini-South 2022B, Off-axis afterglows from compact binary mergers, Awarded 8.5 hr of Rapid ToO (GS-2022B-Q-232)
+4. Gemini-South 2022B, Off-axis afterglows from compact binary mergers, Awarded 8.5 hr of Rapid ToO (GS-2022B-Q-232)

-4. Lowell Discovery Telescope 2022B (Co-PI), Classically Scheduled Imaging and Spectroscopy of Transients and Their Host Galaxies – Awarded 5 full nights

 5. Gemini-South 2022A, Identifying the fingerprints of r-process heavy metals in a short GRB, Awarded 9.5 hr of Rapid ToO (GS-2022A-Q-141)

-6. Lowell Discovery Telescope 2022A, Gamma-ray bursts and their host environments, Awarded 4 half-nights

-7. Chandra Cycle 23 Award, The collimation and energetics of short GRBs: searching for jet-breaks with Chandra, Awarded 80 ks (2 ToOs) $ 66,792

-8. Gemini-South Director’s Discretionary Time, Probing the unusual long GRB 211227A with Gemini, Awarded 2.1 hr of Rapid ToO
+6. Gemini-South Director’s Discretionary Time, Probing the unusual long GRB 211227A with Gemini, Awarded 2.1 hr of Rapid ToO

+7. Lowell Discovery Telescope 2022B (Co-PI), Classically Scheduled Imaging and Spectroscopy of Transients and Their Host Galaxies – Awarded 5 full nights

+8. Lowell Discovery Telescope 2022A, Gamma-ray bursts and their host environments, Awarded 4 half-nights

 As Co-I:
 ------

-1. Lowell Discovery Telescope 2022B (PI: S. B. Cenko), Target of Opportunity Transient Follow-Up with LDT

-2. Lowell Discovery Telescope 2022B (PI: I. Andreoni), ToO Observations of Gravitational Wave Counterparts in the Fourth LIGO-Virgo-KAGRA Observing Run

-3. Lowell Discovery Telescope 2022A (PI: A. Gottlieb), LDT observations of Fast Radio Bursts: counterparts and environment

-4. Lowell Discovery Telescope 2022A (PI: Cenko), Target of Opportunity Gamma-Ray Burst Follow-Up with LDT
+**Gamma-ray**

+1. Fermi Cycle 14 (PI: C. Kouveliotou), Magnetar Observations with the Fermi/Gamma Ray Burst Monitor

+**X-ray**

-5. NICER Cycle 4 (PI: C. Kouveliotou), NICER ToO observations of Swift/XRT Deep Galactic Plane Survey (DGPS) sources
+2. Chandra Cycle 23 (PI: C. Kouveliotou), Chandra ToO observations of Phase II Swift Deep Galactic Plane Survey (DGPS) sources

+3. Chandra Cycle 23 (PI: E. Troja), Beyond the GRB jet: searching for the remnant of a neutron star merger

+4. Chandra Cycle 23 (PI: E. Troja), Identifying the fingerprints of r-process heavy metals in a short GRB

-6. Chandra Cycle 23 (PI: C. Kouveliotou), Chandra ToO observations of Phase II Swift Deep Galactic Plane Survey (DGPS) sources
+5. Chandra Cycle 23 (PI: S. Dichiara), Chandra Sub-arcsecond Localization of Swift Short GRBs

-7. Lowell Discovery Telescope 2021B (PI: Cenko), Target of Opportunity Gamma-Ray Burst Follow-Up with LDT

-8. Lowell Discovery Telescope 2021B (PI: S. Dichiara), Gamma-ray bursts and their host environments

-9. Lowell Discovery Telescope 2021B (PI: E. Troja), LDT observations of Fast Radio Bursts: counterparts and environment
+6. Chandra Cycle 22 (PI: E. Troja),  The collimation and energetics of short GRBs: searching for jet-breaks with Chandra

-10. Chandra Director’s Discretionary Time (PI: E. Troja), A luminous kilonova or a faint supernova?
+7. Chandra Director’s Discretionary Time (PI: E. Troja), A luminous kilonova or a faint supernova?
 The curious case of GRB210704A

-11. Chandra Director’s Discretionary Time (PI: L. Piro), Unraveling the nature of the persistent radio source associated to FRB201124A with Chandra
+8. Chandra Director’s Discretionary Time (PI: L. Piro), Unraveling the nature of the persistent radio source associated to FRB201124A with Chandra

+9. NICER Cycle 4 (PI: C. Kouveliotou), NICER ToO observations of Swift/XRT Deep Galactic Plane Survey (DGPS) sources

+10. NICER Cycle 3 (PI: C. Kouveliotou), NICER ToO observations of Swift/XRT Deep Galactic Plane Survey (DGPS) sources

+**Optical/Infrared**

+11. HST Cycle 30(PI: E. Troja), Mapping the diversity of kilonovae through rapid Hubble observations of a short gamma-ray burst (GO-17175)

+12. HST Cycle 29 (PI: E. Troja), Identifying the fingerprints of r-process heavy metals in a short GRB (GO-16846)

+13. HST Cycle 25 (PI: E. Troja), Identify the signature of neutron star mergers through rapid Hubble observations of a short GRB (GO-15089)

+14. Gemini-South 2021A (PI: E. Troja), Mapping the diversity of neutron star mergers with rapid Gemini observations of short gamma-ray bursts (GS-2021A-Q-102)

+15. Gemini-North 2021A (PI: E. Troja), Mapping the diversity of neutron star mergers with rapid Gemini observations of short gamma-ray bursts (GN-2021A-Q-103)

+16. Gemini-North 2020B (PI: E. Troja), Mapping the diversity of neutron star mergers with rapid Gemini observations of short gamma-ray bursts (GN-2020B-Q-102)

+17. Gemini-South 2020B (PI: E. Troja), Mapping the diversity of neutron star mergers with rapid Gemini observations of short gamma-ray bursts (GS-2020B-Q-101)

+18. Lowell Discovery Telescope 2022B (PI: S. B. Cenko), Target of Opportunity Transient Follow-Up with LDT

+19. Lowell Discovery Telescope 2022B (PI: I. Andreoni), ToO Observations of Gravitational Wave Counterparts in the Fourth LIGO-Virgo-KAGRA Observing Run

+20. Lowell Discovery Telescope 2022A (PI: A. Gottlieb), LDT observations of Fast Radio Bursts: counterparts and environment

+21. Lowell Discovery Telescope 2022A (PI: Cenko), Target of Opportunity Gamma-Ray Burst Follow-Up with LDT

+22. Lowell Discovery Telescope 2021B (PI: Cenko), Target of Opportunity Gamma-Ray Burst Follow-Up with LDT

+23. Lowell Discovery Telescope 2021B (PI: S. Dichiara), Gamma-ray bursts and their host environments

+24. Lowell Discovery Telescope 2021B (PI: E. Troja), LDT observations of Fast Radio Bursts: counterparts and environment

-12. Lowell Discovery Telescope 2021A (PI: S. Dichiara), Gamma-ray bursts and their host environments
+25. Lowell Discovery Telescope 2021A (PI: S. Dichiara), Gamma-ray bursts and their host environments

-13. Lowell Discovery Telescope 2021A (PI: E. Troja), LDT observations of Fast Radio Bursts: counterparts and environment
+26. Lowell Discovery Telescope 2021A (PI: E. Troja), LDT observations of Fast Radio Bursts: counterparts and environment

-14. NICER Cycle 3 (PI: C. Kouveliotou), NICER ToO observations of Swift/XRT Deep Galactic Plane Survey (DGPS) sources
+**Radio**

+27. VLA 2021B (PI: E. Troja), The collimation and energetics of short gamma-ray bursts

+28. VLA 2021B (PI: E. Troja), Beyond the GRB jet: searching for the remnant of a neutron star merger

+29. VLA 2021A (PI E. Troja), Beyond the GRB jet: searching for the remnant of a neutron star merger

+30. ATCA 2022 (PI: R. Ricci), Characterizing the spectral behaviour of the Persistent Radio Emission of a Fast Radio Burst

+31. GMRT Cycle 42 (PI: G. Bruni), Spectral characterization of the persistent radio emission in fast radio bursts

+32. GMRT DDT (PI: G. Bruni), Characterising starburst activity in the host of the repeating FRB 20201124A

+33. EVN (PI: G. Bruni), Characterising the progenitors of fast radio bursts with the EVN (EB094/E21C017)

+34. EVN DDT (PI: F. Panessa), Disclosing the nature of the persistent radio source associated to FRB20201124A

+35. e-MERLIN Cycle 13 (PI: G. Bruni), Characterising the progenitors of fast radio bursts with e-MERLIN

+36. e-MERLIN DDT (PI: G. Bruni), Disclosing the nature of the persistent radio source associated to FRB 20201124A with e-MERLIN